 (31) Coffee Lovers Unite

-Use and upcycle coffee burlap bags just to make a caffeine-laden point.
-After that, you can also enjoy a DIY mug of your own full of freshly brewed rich black coffee.
+Upcycle your coffee burlap bags to make a caffeine-laden point.
+After that, you can enjoy a DIY mug of your own full of freshly brewed rich black coffee.

 Source: Coffee Lovers Rug